shahineb/kernel_dna_classification/src/kernels/README.md

 (Leslie et al. 2002)

 `SpectrumKernel` is initialized by :
-  - `n` : tuple length to be considered
+  - `n` : mer length to be considered
   - `charset` : string with all chars to be considered (e.g "ATCG")

 It's based on the number of occurences of each n-uple made out of the provided set of chars.
 The proposed implementation presents a preindexed version of this kernel, making it hence very computationally efficient.
 However, we recommend not to use a tuple lenght greater than 7.